 Course outlines are to include an outline of the themes of the course, the dates of meetings and the readings to be done for each class.
 Please ensure that aspects of the course material relate explicitly to the mission statement of the school of social work and that there is an explicit discussion of ethics in the course material.

-In the School of Social Work, students are expected to read at least 50 pages per week.
+In the School of Social Work, students are expected to read at least 50 pages per week per course.
 In graduate classes there is often substantially more reading expected.

 Please try to ensure readings for the course reflect the voices/perspectives of a range of people, particularly attending to Indigenous perspectives and the perspectives of people from other marginalized groups.